IsaacBell/apt-rentals/react/packages/apt/README.md

 ### Step 1 : Configure your env file

-Within the project directory you'll find a `.env.example` file just rename it as `.env.local`.
+Within the project directory you'll find a `.env.example` file.
+Ask a dev for a `.env.local` file.

-** NOTE : ** This file contain `env values` for local development but when you wanna use this template for your needs you need to replace this value with `your own real API endpoint`.

-** NOTE : ** To get the map in development mode, go to your `.env.local` file and put your google map api key there like `NEXT_PUBLIC_GOOGLE_API_KEY= put your api key`

 <br/>
 <br/>